hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 To identify the shift size:

 1. MACS scans the whole sample **searching for all highly significant enriched regions**. *This is done only using the ChIP sample!*
-   * These regions are identified by MACS sliding two `bandwidth` windows across the genome to find regions with **tags more than `mfold` enriched relative to a random tag genome distribution**.
+   * These regions are identified by MACS sliding across the genome using a 600bp window to find regions with **tags more than 50-fold enriched relative to a random tag genome distribution**.

+   > *Note 1:* Both the window size and the fold enrichment values described above are the default values.
+Although there are [parameters](06_peak_calling_macs.md#macs2-parameters) that allow you to modify these (i.e `bw` and `mfold`), tweaking it is not recommended.
+   >
+   > *Note 2:* The default fold enrichment for MACS2 is greater than the value described in the workflow for MACSv1 above.
 2. MACS randomly **samples 1,000 of these high-quality peaks** identified in #1.
 3. For these 1,000 peaks, MACS separates their positive and negative strand tags and aligns them by the midpoint between their centers.
 The **distance between the modes of the two peaks in the alignment is defined as 'd'** and represents the estimated fragment length.
 4. MACS **shifts all reads in the sample by d/2** toward the 3' ends to the most likely protein-DNA interaction sites